Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 ID of the deployment zone containing the BV Pixel implementation associated with the transaction.
 This is set in the configuration.
 The default deployment zone is main_site.

 To verify the value of deploymentZone is correct, go to the Site Manager page in the configuration and select beside the deployment zone name listed in the JSON file.
-Contact Bazaarvoice Client Care for more help.
+Contact Bazaarvoice Support for more help.

 currency ISO 4217 alphabetic currency code of the transaction.